sagemath/trac_to_gh/Issue 9596.md

 Keywords: real_embeddings is_totally_positive algebraic real numbers proven output

-The number field function `real_embeddings` gives embeddings into finite precision real numbers, hence cannot be used for functions whose values are supposed to be proven (like `is_totally_positive`).
+The number field function `real_embeddings` gives embeddings into finite precision real numbers, hence cannot be used for functions whose outputs are supposed to be proven (like `is_totally_positive`).

-A patch for this ticket should correct the usage of `real_embeddings` and give `real_embeddings` a warning in the documentation string.
+Correct the usage of `real_embeddings` and give `real_embeddings` a warning in the documentation string.

 For more info, see